-This building contains the kitchen and dining area, seminary offices and classrooms, and the homiletics lab.
+This building contains dining area and kitchen.

 Nettleton Center

 With seating capacity in excess of 1,500, this building provides space for college chapel and special events such as concerts, conferences, drama presentations, and commencement exercises.
 The gymnasium is equipped with regulation-size basketball and volleyball courts, bleachers, and lockers.
 This building also houses the athletic director's office and a concession stand, the stage, the fitness room, as well as the campus bookstore, Music Department offices and studios, student center, student mail boxes, and four well-designed and equipped classrooms.